shigakori/shigakori/README.md

 ### 👋 About Me

 - 💡 Frontend developer focused on clean UI and great UX
-- ⚡ React, TypeScript, MUI, Emotion, modern web stack
+- ⚡ Nextjs, JavaScript, GSAP, Tailwind, modern web stack
-- 🌱 Currently learning Next.js & React Native
 - 🛠️ Always open to new technologies and collaboration

 ---